hexawyz/Exo/ReadMe.md

 * Monitor control: Brightness, Contrast, Audio Volume, Input Select and various settings, if supported by the monitor.
 (A configuration system for overriding monitor details is available)
 * Keyboard backlighting: The service will observe keyboard backlight changes and push overlay notifications.
 * Mouse: The service can observe and display DPI changes.
 * GPU: Provide support for accessing connected monitors in non-interactive (service) mode.
+(May rely on fallback using the Windows API if necessary)
 * Sensors: For devices that provide data readings, expose sensors that can be read periodically and displayed in the UI.
 * Coolers: For cooling devices, or devices equipped with a fan, expose controllable coolers and allow setting custom software cooling curves based on sensors.